red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 $ oc get pods -n openshift-storage | grep osd-${osd_id_to_remove}
 ~~~

-Once the OSD pod has been removed, you can remove the OSD from the Ceph cluster.
+Once the OSD pod has been verified, you can remove the OSD from the Ceph cluster.

 #### Step 2 - Removed OSD from Ceph cluster
 ~~~